Nizaa language: Verbs

 Nizaa verb roots are monosyllabic, and always have a mid or high tone, but extra elements can be added to change the original meaning of the verb or for grammatical purposes.
 These suffixes include a "habitual/imperfective" -cì, signifying a repeated action; a "perfective/stative" -wu᷄, signifying a completed action or a current state of being; and two additional perfect tenses.
 (Note: The two perfects are a "perfect intransitive" -ra᷇, which blocks the addition of any further verb arguments without changing the number of arguments a verb has; and a "perfect transitive" rí, which is used when any additional arguments are present in a sentence.)
 Progressive (indicating an ongoing action) -ri and imperative (indicating a demand, marked with a low tone) suffixes also exist, as well as suffixes negating the original verb.
 There is also a "detransitivizer" suffix, -re᷇, that demotes the direct object of a verb to an oblique argument or removes it altogether.
 Many suffixes, like the imperative, have negative counterparts.
 For example, the perfective/stative's negative counterpart is -ŋwa.

 In addition to these verb tense suffixes, Kjelsvik also describes several verb number indicators and a variety of suffixes indicating location.
 For example, four directional suffixes, which serve to identify the path of motion verbs, have been described by Kjelsvik.
 These are the illative -a, which indicates "motion into an enclosure"; the allative -ri, indicating "motion towards a location"; the distinctive -wa, indicating "motion away from a location"; and the sublative suffix -sa, indicating "motion towards a lower location".

-Nizaa is the only Bantoid language that permits strings of verbal suffixes.
+Nizaa permits strings of verbal suffixes.
 A stacking of up to three suffixes to a single verb is grammatical in Nizaa, and up to four verbs may occur in one sentence in Nizaa.
 Kjelsvik lists the following examples of Nizaa verb constructions: